Arena of Blood!

 ‘We’ll talk about terms later Avarga,’ she replied taking the firewarrior by the arm.

 In a rusty iron cage high above the stadium, sat an Imperial Guard officer in a tattered and ragged uniform.
 Chained to a vox caster mic he shouted over the squeaky loudspeakers.
 ‘Hope you enjoyed that fight folks?
 Well, it’s intermission time here at Gutzslinga’s Bludgeon Dome.
-But be sure to stick around though, because there’s always plenty to see and do here at the WAAAGH fairgrounds!
-If you’re hankering for something to eat, there’s squig weenies, squig burgers, squig ka-bobs, and everyone’s favourite – squig-on-a-stick!
-And if your thirsty there’s always ice cold fungus beer!
+But be sure to stick around though, because there’s always plenty to see and do here at the WAAAGH fairgrounds.
+If you’re hankering for something to eat, there’s squig weenies, squig burgers, squig ka-bobs, and everyone’s favourite – squig-on-a-stick.
+And if you’re thirsty there’s always ice cold fungus beer.
 And don’t forget the kiddies!
-We’ve got cotton candy and of course everyone’s favourite Aledari clown, Solitaire!
-Watch him make balloon animals, or pull a Snotling out of your ear!
-But don’t go too far folks, because tonight it’s the heavy weight championship: Bludakka Wazkruncha versus Sergeant Festus of the Black Templars!
+We’ve got cotton candy and of course everyone’s favourite Aeldari clown, Solitaire!
+Watch him make a balloon animal, or pull a Snotling out of your ear!
+But don’t go too far folks, because tonight it’s the heavy-weight championship: Bludakka Wazkruncha versus Sergeant Festus of the Black Templars!
 And it’s all happening right here in the Arena-of-Blood!’

 About the Author